Frequently Asked Questions

 Is alcohol allowed at camp?Alcohol is allowed on the Prude Ranch property for adults age 21 and over.
 It is not uncommon for campers to bring beer or wine with them to dinner.
 Bagged ice for ice chests can be purchased in Ft.
 Davis, a 9 minute drive from camp.
 Additionally one “Happy Hour” event is usually scheduled during the week with local craft beer, wine, soft drinks and snacks; all furnished.
 Because the camp is located at an altitude of 5,000 feet, staying hydrated can be difficult during warm weather; especially when “consuming alcohol”.
 Please drink responsibly while you are at camp.

 Can I connect to the internet while at camp?A free Wi-Fi connection is available at both the Dining Hall and the Lodge, which is shared by all campers.
 Please be respectful of fellow users and avoid accessing large files such as movies or videos while connected to the Wi-Fi network.
-Also because of the mountainous terrain, reliable cell phone connections cannot be expected on the Ranch property.
-Robust cell phone coverage of major carriers is available in Ft.
+Also because of the mountainous terrain, reliable cell phone connections cannot be expected while on the Ranch property.
+Robust cell phone coverage from major carriers is available in Ft.
 Davis, just minutes from camp.

 Any medical considerations I should be aware of?Prior to camp, consult your family physician regarding participation level.
 Be sure you have had a recent tetanus shot.
 The DMFTC Nurse/Medic will visit with you to review any medical issues or questions you might have before camp begins.
 During camp, Big Bend Regional Medical Center (located at 2600 N. Hwy.
 118, just north of Alpine, approximately 32 miles from Prude Ranch) will be the best resource for any medical attention beyond the first aid that the DMFTC Nurse/Medic can provide.